Lower bound of Ricci flow's existence time: Abstract

 \section{Abstract}

-Let $(M^n, g)$ be a compact $n$-dim ($n\geq 2$) manifold with $Rc\geq 0$, and if $n\geq 3$ we assume that $(M^n, g)\times \mathbb{R}$ has nonnegative isotropic curvature.
-Some lower bound of the Ricci flow's existence time on $(M^n, g)$ is proved.
-This provides an alternative proof for the uniform lower bound of a family of closed Ricci flows' maximal existence times, which appeared in Cabezas-Rivas and Wilking's paper \cite{CW}.
+Let $(M^n, g)$ be a compact $n$-dim ($n\geq 2$) manifold with nonnegative Ricci curvature, and if $n\geq 3$ we assume that $(M^n, g)\times \mathbb{R}$ has nonnegative isotropic curvature.
+The lower bound of the Ricci flow's existence time on $(M^n, g)$ is proved.
+This provides an alternative proof for the uniform lower bound of a family of closed Ricci flows' maximal existence times, which was firstly proved by E. Cabezas-Rivas and B. Wilking.
 We also get an interior curvature estimates for $n= 3$ under $Rc\geq 0$ assumption among others.
-Combining these results, we can prove the short time existence of the Ricci flow on a large class of $3$ dimensional open manifolds with $Rc\geq 0$, which especially generalizes the results of Cabezas-Rivas and Wilking in $3$-dimension. \\[3mm] Mathematics Subject Classification: 35K15, 53C44
+Combining these results, we proved the short time existence of the Ricci flow on a large class of $3$-dim open manifolds, which admit some suitable exhaustion covering and have nonnegative Ricci curvature. \\[3mm] Mathematics Subject Classification: 53C44, 35K15